Abagira/Bootcamp_Project_1/README.md

 (https://github.com/Abagira/Bootcamp_Project_1/blob/main/Diagram/VmNetworkDiagram.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the _playbook____ file may be used to install only certain pieces of it, such as Filebeat.

   - : Enter the playbook file._ /etc/ansible/my-elkservers.yml